newbreedofgeek/react-redux-simple-universal/README.md

 # React Redux Simple Universal

-This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app) and aims to add server side rendering on top of existing Create React App functionality.
+This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app) and aims to add server side rendering on top of existing Create React App functionality (i.e. without ejecting and adding minimum new dev dependencies).
+It adds a new script called `npm run server` to provide react / redux SSR (server side render)

 ## Available Scripts